-Personally, I'll sometimes purposely delete certain apps on my phone that have a tendency to steal my attention.
+Even the best mental health apps try to help you cut down on your screen time, but personally, I'll sometimes just delete certain apps on my phone that have a tendency to steal my attention.
 Knowing that certain apps are readily available at your discretion can often serve as a temptation to procrastinate.

 For non-essentials like Facebook, Instagram, TikTok, or Candy Crush, just go ahead and delete them.
 Whether you're studying or working on something for your job, delete the apps that 1) aren't necessary in helping you complete your task(s) and 2) have a history of distraction.
 Utilizing this method allows you to still access your phone's essentials, so that you don't miss out on important correspondence.
 Calm down – you can always re-download those apps when you're done.